 Who should complete this?

-Borrowers accepting a subsidized/unsubsidized loan, a PLUS loan for graduate/professional students, or a PLUS loan for parents.
+Borrowers accepting a subsidized/unsubsidized loan, a PLUS loan for graduate/professional students or a PLUS loan for parents should complete this acknowledgement.

 How long will it take?